+Capt.
 Ball failed to return from a lone patrol in May, 1917.
-Days later a German aircraft dropped a message, saying he had been downed by an honourable opponent, and that he was buried at a place called Annoeullin, on the German side of the lines, with full military honours.
+Days later a German aircraft dropped a message, saying he had been downed by an honourable opponent, and that he was buried at a place called Annoeullin on the German side of the lines, with full military honours.

-It wasn’t much to go on, but with a map and a bit of local help, Bill and Joy were able to locate Albert Ball’s grave in a quiet glade of trees:
+It wasn’t much to go on, but with a map, Bill and Joy were able to locate the small village after driving along country roads and laneways:

 The quiet wood of German crosses, the monument over Ball, moved me deeply.
 These people, these fields, this country, were a part of me.
 I thought I had died.
 I was wrong.
 I had left part of my younger self there many years before.
 And now awakened perhaps by my presence, it returned silently to touch me with its strength, and gave me a calmness I have never known before.
 On the aerodrome at Vert Galant Farm and Estree Blanche [village] I had found no real memory of aeroplanes, of danger, of the smell of burned castor oil from the rotary engines.
 The only reality was in ourselves, the living and the dead, and in the silent fields of gently waving barley which stretched away into the distance.

 Six years later, on 15 December 1966, Patrick Gordon Taylor died in Queen’s Hospital, Honolulu.
 His ashes were scattered over his beloved Lion Island.
 He was survived by wife Joy, their son and two daughters, and the two daughters from his second marriage to Eileen Broadwood.

 A few years before his death he managed to pen his memoirs, dedicating them to Albert Ball and all those who fought in the air over France in the Great War.

 Follow the P.G.
 Taylor story in the following articles:

 Raglan St to RFC: Mayor P.T.
 Taylor